 Don't Miss Out Any Post!

-What are the challenges before the proposed quota?
+What are the challenges before the EWS quota?

 - Critics claim that the 8 lakh income threshold is very high and will practically cover nearly all population not already covered by reservations.

 - Notably, NSSO and IT department data shows that at least 95% of Indian families will fall within this limit.

 - Other eligibility criteria have also claimed to be flawed.

 - The Supreme Court in Indra Sawhney judgement has maintained that a backward class cannot be determined mainly with respect to the economic criterion.

 - Hence introducing reservation based on economic criteria would invite judicial scrutiny.